Komagataella: Komagataella as a genetic model organism

-P. pastoris as an experimental model organism
+Komagataella as an experimental model organism

-As an experimental model organism, P. pastoris was mainly used as the host system for transformation.
-Due to its abilities of recombination with foreign DNA and processing large proteins, much research has been carried out to investigate the possibility of producing new proteins and the function of artificially designed proteins, using P. pastoris as a transformation host.
-In the last decade, P. pastoris was engineered to build expression system platforms, which is a typical application for a standard experimental model organism, as described below.
+As an experimental model organism, Komagataella was mainly used as the host system for transformation.
+Due to its abilities of recombination with foreign DNA and processing large proteins, much research has been carried out to investigate the possibility of producing new proteins and the function of artificially designed proteins, using Komagataella as a transformation host.
+In the last decade, Komagataella was engineered to build expression system platforms, which is a typical application for a standard experimental model organism, as described below.